Anagha-D15/Key-Factors-Affecting-Accidents/README.md

 different things such as rain or traffic fines affect accidents as it is not clear what exactly influences the number of accidents majorly.
-Understanding which things really cause accidents can help make better safety rules, as the factors might not have the same impact in the cities compared to the countrysid
+Understanding which things really cause accidents can help make better safety rules, as the factors might not have the same impact in the cities compared to the countryside.

+## DATA RESOURCE:
+Dataset: Kaggle
+<a> href"https://www.kaggle.com/datasets/torresdanilo/key-factors-influencing-traffic-accidents" Key Factors Influencing Accidents</a>